For inquiries and tickets call 302.656.7442

 From David Amado:

 Our second Classics concert presents music about contrast.
-Nielsen’s Fifth symphony, written in 1922, exorcises the demons that haunted those who lived through the Great War.
-Tombeau de Couperin does the same.
+Sibelius’s Second Symphony is one of the pieces that established the identity of Finnish nationalistic music, and Sibelius called “a confession of the soul.”
+Tombeau de Couperin exorcises the demons that haunted those who lived through the Great War.
 Ravel wrote a series of short pieces, in the style of the great French Baroque keyboard master, François Couperin, in memory of friends lost to the First World War, striking a touching balance between grace and melancholy.
 In between, we’ll feature pianist Michael Brown in Beethoven’s stormy third piano concerto—at turns gentle and violent—paying homage to the past as much as trailblazing into the future, it shows Beethoven at the cusp of a new era he alone precipitated.

 Pre-concert discussion begins at 6:30 p.m.